JuanitaSmith/capstone_movie_recommendation/README.md

 ---

-Dataset has similar data as IMDB/TMDB dataset, but with additional interesting columns.
+Dataset has similar data as IMDB/TMDB dataset, but with additional interesting columns that improve the website appearance and content-based recommendations.
-This dataset is not kept up to date, therefore, it wasn’t chosen as the main source.
+This dataset is not kept up to date, therefore, it wasn’t chosen as the main movie data source.

 Full documentation is available in Kaggler [here'](https://www.kaggle.com/datasets/shubhamchandra235/imdb-and-tmdb-movie-metadata-big-dataset-1m)